k98kurz/sqloquent/readme.md

 ##### 1. Implement the `DBContextProtocol`

 See the `SqliteContext` class for an example of how to implement this interface.
-This is a standard context manager that accepts a class that implements `ModelProtocol` and returns an instance of the class made in step 0 when used with the following syntax:
+This is a standard context manager that accepts connection_info string and returns a cursor to be used within the context block:

 ```python
 with SomeDBContextImplementation('some optional connection string') as cursor: